I have to say, when I was asked to write an article for this subject I was a little surprised. Free shoes? Companies actually give away free shoes?

 Currently, the Asics shoe testing/giveaway programs only run programs in New Zealand and certain parts of Europe.

 The New Zealand program is called Roadtester.
-Those who apply to and are accepted to the Roadtester program will be sent free shoes and potentially other products in order to test the endurance, comfort and quality.
+Those who apply to and are accepted to the Roadtester program will be sent free shoes and potentially other products to test their endurance, comfort, and quality.

-Roadtester participants are then required to give feedback on the items they’ve been given to test.
+Roadtester participants must then give feedback on the items they’ve been given to test.
 That feedback will be shared with the Roadtester community and the Asics team.

 3. Nike

-The infamous Nike shoe company also has a product testing program where they use feedback from participants in order to design better shoes or other products.
+The infamous Nike shoe company also has a product testing program that uses participants’ feedback to design better shoes or other products.

-When you sign up to be a product tester for Nike, you can choose to be sent shoes, apparel or both.
-All potential applicants have to fill out the application that pertains to them in order to be considered for entry into the program.
+When you sign up to be a product tester for Nike, you can choose to be sent shoes, apparel, or both.
+All potential applicants have to fill out the application that pertains to them to be considered for entry into the program.

 Once you’re approved you are sent shoes or other products for testing.
-After you wear the product for a specified period of time, you are required to login into a feedback account and share your experience.
+After you wear the product for a specified period, you must log into a feedback account and share your experience.

-Note: if you live near a Nike test center you could qualify to test products at the center as well.
+Note: If you live near a Nike test center, you could also qualify to test products there.

 4. Brooks